Mateusz-Kolesnik/employees-data-analysis/README.md

 The dataset remains unaltered and in its original form, with no modifications made for the duration of this project.
-The original lines of the license text can be found within the SQL file and are also available in a separate "original_license" file.
+The original lines of the license text can be found within the SQL file and are also available in a separate "original_license.txt" file.

 The employees database contains the following tables: departments